 (1/3) to (1/2) cup Basil Pistou

 (1/3) cup chopped sun-dried tomatoes

 black olives for garnish & black pepper (optional)

 Make the pistou as described in this post (the last IPOM post).
 Feel free to play with your favourite pesto as well, I was super pleased to make this with the pistou as outlined as it was quite similar to a recipe shared with me by a good friend recently.
 Cook the pasta according to the package directions and drain when done.
 While the pasta cooks, prepare the sun-dried tomatoes, chopped pepper, fresh tomatoes, and basil ribbons*

 *Cut basil ribbons by layering the leaves on top of one another and rolling them to make a tight roll.
 Then, using a sharp knife, cut horizontally to make uniform ‘ribbons’.
 Hint: you can also keep it real and rustic by tearing the leaves with your hands.

-Leftovers can also be enjoyed heated up a little to release the flavors and soften the pasta if has been stored in the fridge.
-I took this to work and shared the love with one of my favorite girls of all time, I don’t think she minded one bit!
+Leftovers can also be enjoyed heated up a little to release the flavours and soften the pasta if has been stored in the fridge.
+I took this to work and shared the love with one of my favourite girls of all time, I don’t think she minded one bit!

 Served with a loaf of crusty fresh bread, extra olives on the side, and a good friend to share it with, I can’t imagine a better way to enjoy this beautiful, bountiful season we are having.
 I’ll be sure to tell the tomato man this weekend how much we’ve enjoyed the fruits of his labour these past two weeks.
 I’ll be especially proud to tell him we didn’t waste a single morsel.